What are Formants?

 Formants are the characteristic amplitude peaks in the spectrum of resonant sound sources.
 They result due to excitation of fixed resonant chambers and are the most significant contribution to the timbre of tonal instruments.
 In speech, they are present below 5000 Hz.
 Moreover, they are usually “in-harmonic”, meaning their frequencies are not integer multiple of each other.

-- Open a synthesiser that is capable of producing a sawtooth wave.
+- Open a synthesizer that is capable of producing a sawtooth wave.

-- Send the output into an EQ that allows up to 3 resonant peak-filters to be used at once.
+- Send the output into an EQ that allows you to use up to 3 resonant peak-filters at once.

 - Turn the resonance or “Q” to the highest value possible.

 - Boost frequencies F1, F2, F3 for some of vowel sounds in the chart above.

 - Adjust the amplitudes of each peak and listen for where the vowel sound jumps out.

 To conclude, here are two examples of this technique.
 The unfiltered sawtooth is played first for a moment.
 In the next bar, the EQ is enabled.

 **In order to make vowel sounds using multiple resonant filters, the sound source needs to contain frequency content in the range of the formants you chose to impose.
 For example, to hear F1 for the vowel “oo”, there must be energy in 300Hz, 870Hz, and 2410Hz.
 A safe source to use is a sawtooth wave because it contains every harmonic.